sinsoio1/sinso-docs/docs/General/Connectivity.md

 ```
 eth0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST> mtu 1500
-inet 178.128.196.191 netmask 255.255.240.0 broadcast 178.128.207.255
+inet 176.56.172.39 netmask 255.255.240.0 178.128.207.255
 ```

-Here we can see our computer's `public IP address` 178.128.196.191.
+Here we can see our computer's `public IP address` 176.56.172.39.
 This is the address that is used by other computers we connect to over the Internet.
 We can verify this using a third party service such as icanhazip or ifconfig.

 ```
 curl icanhazip.com --ipv4